speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

 managed Postgres (recommended), set `postgresql.enabled` to `false` and the value for the `POSTGRES_DSN` environment variable.
 ### Bigquery
 To enable Bigquery for request/response storage, set values for `BIGQUERY_PROJECT` and `BIGQUERY_DATASET` under the `registry.envVars` block.
-They should be equivalent to the GCP project ID and dataset ID, respectively, under which `bounded_requests` and `unbounded_requests` tables must exist with the following schema:
+They should be equivalent to the GCP project ID and Bigquery dataset ID, respectively, under which `bounded_requests` and `unbounded_requests` tables must exist with the following schema:

 **bounded_requests**